AdobeDocs/campaign-classic.en/help/platform/using/adobe-analytics-connector.md

    ![](assets/analytics_connnector_3.png)

 1. Select a template.

-Then, configure your new report suite with the following information:
+1. Configure your new report suite with the following information:

    * **[!UICONTROL Report Suite ID]**
    * **[!UICONTROL Site Title]**